Violets can range from periwinkle to plum

+Purple bathrooms?
+Seriously?
 Purple became a favorite color when I was a teenager and I’ve always worn it.
 And while it had a wild in/out swing over the 20th century — in vogue during the 1920s and ’60s and out of style otherwise — its current revival for home decor seems especially strong.
-It’s everywhere from kitchen cabinets to bathrooms like these today; often combined with yellow and it looks quite right with countrified interiors.
+It’s everywhere from kitchen cabinets to bathrooms like these today.
+Often combined with yellow or cream, it looks quite right for countrified interiors.

 I’ll make a pitch for blue-violet window and door trim – like the one in the cottage bath — particularly in climates with strong light.
 It’s great with these parchment-hued walls, happy with geranium red as an accent, and peacefully blends with the gilded mirror and the vanity crafted from a whitewashed vintage chest.